 Little Cottonwood is better known for its skiing than its mountain biking.
 Snowbird saw an opportunity to change that years ago.
 They originally partnered with the aforementioned Gravity Logic to assist in the layout of a trail system that would take riders through multiple biomes on their descent from the top of 11,000’ Hidden Peak.
 While the original vision is still in the works, the backbone for the proposed network is complete.
 The BMT laces its way through the upper mountain and delivers an unparalleled alpine riding experience.
 Long straightaways and rollers into hand-dug berms mark the first few miles of trail as it crosses Regulator Johnson and Little Cloud Bowl.
 A lot of work went into the grading of this portion of the trail so as not to roast your brakes right off the bat.
 Reaching a high meadow of wildflowers and some wetland, the trail turns to custom wooden bridges that keep tires off the fragile soil below.

 Your pulse will eventually stabilize once you reach the last section of the trail.
 Starting from near the top of the Wilbere chairlift, this portion incorporates lots of poppy rollers and deep berms that weave through more dense pine forest and into sparse aspen glades.
 This is also when you will start to see uphill riders being permitted on the trail.
-Pull into the finish at the Tram base and cool down with some live music or a cold one at The Tram Club.
-Feeling like another lap?
-Head up the tram for round two.
-This is the kind of trail where pacing yourself leads to longevity.
+Pull into the finish at the Tram base and cool down with some live music or a cold one on the Tram Plaza.

 Point of interest: Snowbird throws quite the Oktoberfest party from August-October.
-Take a few laps on the Big Mountain Trail and then join the festivities to wind down!
+Take a lap on the Big Mountain Trail and then join the festivities to wind down!

 Multiple options exist for riders who want to earn their turns vs. using a car shuttle at Corner Canyon.
 For Jacob’s, park at the Draper Equestrian Center on Highland Drive and pedal up Clark’s to the upper corral.
 From there you will take a mix of single and double track to the top.
 For Maple Hollow shuttles, the trail starts from the top of Suncrest’s Highland Blvd.
 You can also pedal up Ann’s from the Equestrian Center to reach the highpoint.